 Joe is a British Showjumping accredited coach and training is offered cater for riders and horses of all levels.
-Joe aims to provide enjoyable and informative sessions to enable you to jump more clear rounds whether it be showjumping or eventing.
+Joe’s coaching philosophy is centred around providing enjoyable and informative sessions to enable riders to jump more clear rounds and be the best that they can be .
 Long term training plans can be tailored to individual requirements or training can be organised to work on a specific aspect of you or your horse before a show or event.

 Joe was born on 16th April 1984 in Barrow- in Furness, Cumbria.
 Despite his family always having horses he did not start riding until he was 12 years old.
 During the next couple of years Joe competed at Pony club as a member of the Furness and district branch finishing 2nd individually in the open area showjumping, qualifying for the Dengie Winter League final aswel as the national pony club dressage championship.
 At 15 Joe started competing in British showjumping and in his first season on the overall points championship for area 14a for members cup and junior open classes.
 During his final year on ponies he produced both top ponies through to JA, qualifying all 3 of his ponies for their respective classes at the national finals with several placings.